-I estimate a static discrete-choice model of demand for solar panels and electric vehicles following Berry, Levinsohn and Pakes (1995) and Gentzkow (2007).
-The model allows consumers to purchase a car only, a solar panel system only, or both, without imposing an a priori assumption about whether EVs and PVs are substitutes or complements.
-I use a two-stage procedure to estimate the structural parameters following Berry, Levinsohn and Pakes (1995) and Bayer, Ferreira and McMillan (2007).
-Maximum likelihood estimation in the first stage recovers coefficients that describe how consumers' preferences vary with their observable demographic characteristics.
-In the second stage, I estimate parameters that describe mean utility for product characteristics using an instrumental variables method.
-I use the sums of characteristics of competing products in a market as instruments to account for the endogeneity of prices.
+I use these data to estimate a static discrete-choice model of demand for solar panels and electric vehicles following Berry, Levinsohn and Pakes (1995) and Gentzkow (2007).
+The model allows consumers to purchase a car only, a solar panel system only, or both, without imposing any a priori assumption about whether EVs and PVs are substitutes or complements.
+I use a two-stage procedure to estimate the structural parameters following Berry, Levinsohn and Pakes (1995) and Bayer, Ferreira and McMillan (2007a).
+Consumer preferences for product characteristics are identified using an instrumental variables method.
+Specifically, I use the sums of characteristics of competing products in a market as instruments for prices.
 The instrument's design follows the logic of Berry, Levinsohn and Pakes (1995), which holds that a product's price will depend on its comparability to other goods in the market.

 I find that the average household benefits from higher gas mileage, greater horsepower, and the adoption of solar systems, while experiencing disutility from higher purchase prices and increased operational driving costs.
 Additionally, the results suggest that solar panels and electric vehicles are complements, with the willingness to pay for this complementarity increasing with income.
 Further, owners of larger electric vehicles are willing to pay more for the synergy between EVs and solar panels.
 On average, a 1% decrease in the price of EVs results in a 0.23% increase in the demand for PV systems.
-On the other hand, a 1% decrease in the price of PV systems results in a 0.7% increase in the demand for EVs.
+On the other hand, a 1% decrease in the price of PV systems results in a 0.69% increase in the demand for EVs.

-I use these results to (i) quantify the contribution of complementarity between PVs and EVs to the adoption of these technologies at current prices; (ii) consider the consequences of ignoring complementarity when designing subsidies to incentivize their adoption with the goal of reducing carbon emissions; and (iii) investigate more efficient ways to allocate a fixed budget for subsidies between the two markets to achieve a given reduction in emissions.
+I use these results to (i) quantify the contribution of complementarity between PVs and EVs to the adoption of each technology at current prices; (ii) consider the consequences of ignoring complementarity when designing subsidies to incentivize their adoption with the goal of reducing carbon emissions; and (iii) investigate the most efficient way to allocate a fixed budget for subsidies between the two markets to achieve a given reduction in emissions.

 I find that complementarity plays a substantial role in the joint take-up rate.
 In the absence of complementarity, purchases of EVs and PVs together would be 64% lower.
-Further, the marginal impact of subsidies for solar panels on reducing carbon dioxide ( $CO_2$ ) and fine particulate matter ( $PM{2.5}$ ) emissions would be much more effective than subsidies for EVs.
-However, complementarity between solar panels and EVs generates an additional 38% reduction in $CO_2$ emissions from EV subsidies.
-For $PM{2.5}$ , 56% of the emission reductions attributed to EV subsidies are due to the complementary adoption of solar panels.
+Further, the marginal impact of subsidies for solar panels on reducing carbon dioxide (CO_2) and fine particulate matter $(PM{2.5})$ emissions would be much more effective than subsidies for EVs.
+However, complementarity between solar panels and EVs generates an additional 38% reduction in CO_2 emissions from EV subsidies.
+For $PM{2.5}$, 56% of the emission reductions attributed to EV subsidies are due to the complementary adoption of solar panels.
 Lastly, I show that the optimal allocation of a fixed subsidy budget to PV and EV markets will vary depending on the emissions target.
-Allocating the entire budget to PV subsidies is most cost-effective in reducing health damages from exposure to $PM{2.5}$ while providing roughly equal shares of the subsidy budget to EVs and PVs reduces $CO_2$ emissions most efficiently.
+Allocating the entire budget to PV subsidies is most cost-effective in reducing health damages from exposure to $PM{2.5}$ while providing roughly equal shares of the subsidy budget to EVs and PVs reduces CO_2 emissions most efficiently.